 For a totally electric outdoor kitchen, an electrician may recommend a dedicated circuit panel installation with its own main breaker.
 This will reduce the strain on the home's electrical box and would be necessary if enough empty circuits of the correct amperage are not available.
 The best advice is to leave electrical upgrades to the professionals who know the local codes and the proper wires, breakers and outlets to use.

 Setting up the outdoor kitchen with running water is one job that could possibly be handled by a skilled homeowner looking to add an outdoor utility sink or a running faucet for the wet bar.
 Additional costs can occur when you install a hot water line, the pipe insulation required to prevent winter pipes from freezing, and the separate piping to outlet wastewater to the home's drainage system.

 The costs associated with outdoor plumbing include lengths of pipe and appropriate valves to control the flow of water.
 It's best to plan your outdoor kitchen location near the home.
 This way pipe connections are more easily tied to the existing house plumbing.
 Consider plumbing installations can span a wide range depending on the amount of piping, demolition, and restoration required.
 The typical range averages between $350 to $1,800.

-Outdoor living will continue to be a hot trend for homeowners looking to extend their usable living space or spend more time enjoying fresh air.
-Industry analysts predicted a 2016 market sector of $5.7 billion for those looking to bring indoor living outside.
+Outdoor living will continue to be a hot trend for homeowners looking to extend their usable living space or spend more time enjoying the fresh air.
 The best outdoor spaces are designed to minimize maintenance and increase comfort.
 By extending your utilities, you can create a fully-functioning and totally comfortable outdoor kitchen and entertainment space.